MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-azure-migrate.md

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2.md)]

-This article describes how to migrate the Hyper-V virtual machines (VMs) to Azure Local using Azure Migrate and includes the steps to verify the migration.
+This article describes how to migrate Hyper-V virtual machines (VMs) to Azure Local using Azure Migrate and includes the steps to verify the migration.

 [!INCLUDE [important](../../hci/includes/hci-preview.md)]